16/11/2024

 History shows that brands who keep up their marketing during tough times tend to come out ahead.
 Coca-Cola’s ‘Thirst Knows No Season’ campaign during the Great Depression is a perfect example.
 Also, during the 2008 financial crisis, Apple’s ‘Get a Mac’ campaign made their message clear and valuable.
 This increased loyalty and engagement with their consumers.

-Marketing adaptation to consumer shifts
+marketing adaptation to consumer shifts

 During tough times, firms focus on marketing strategies that show clear, immediate returns.
 Amazon’s approach in the COVID-19 pandemic adapted to what consumers needed right away.
 Such strategies help keep customers engaged and make the brand more visible.